-- Implemented a range of operational measures, including: splitting teams and setting up protocols for working at alternate sites and from home; providing food, lodging, transport, and personal protective equipment to ensure the safety of all staff; and outfitting branches with partitions, sanitisers and instituting other best practices for social distancing and hygiene to safeguard customers.
+- Implemented a range of operational measures, including: splitting teams and working at alternate sites and from home; providing food, lodging, transport, and personal protective equipment for the safety of all staff; and outfitting branches with partitions, sanitisers and instituting other best practices for social distancing and hygiene, and deployed the Call Tree Notification System.

-- Concluded successful negotiation of the Bank’s collective bargaining agreement with the Bank branch of the Ceylon Bank Employees’ Union for a further 3-year period.
+- Signed Collective Agreement with the Bank’s branch of the Ceylon Bank Employees’ Union for a further 3-year period.

 - Solar power generated 14.14% of the Bank’s energy consumption, a fourfold increase since 2018.